oxjvstyna/Hack_Yeah_Babbyn/README.md

    ```bash
    npx expo start --tunnel
    ```
+3. In Trippin/hooks/api.ts - BASE_URL has to be the same as the one under the generated QR code ("Metro waiting on...").
+Keep the port 8080!!!
 4. Navigate to the expo go app on your mobile device and scan generated QR code.
 > [!IMPORTANT]
 > Keep in mind that you have to be in the same network (mobile device and your laptop) to run the application.
-> In Trippin/hooks/api.ts - BASE_URL has to be the same as the one under the generated QR code ("Metro waiting on...")

 ***Enjoy your travel!***